PacLII Home | Databases | WorldLII | Search | Feedback

 (1) The Land Ombudsman must, if possible, by an informal request to any person, obtain evidence and information for the purposes of investigating a complaint.

-(2) In addition to subsection (1), the Land Ombudsman may request evidence or information from the National Coordinator, the Dor of Lands or any officer icer employed under the supervision of the National Coordinator or the Director of Lands.
+(2) In addition to subsection (1), the Land Ombudsman may request evidence or information from the National Coordinator, the Director of Lands or any officer employed under the supervision of the National Coordinator or the Director of Lands.
 The National Coordinator or the Director must ensure that the evidence or information requested is provided to the Land Ombudsman within 14 days from the day on which the request is received.

 (4) The Land Ombudsman may issue a notice in writing in the prescribed form to any person who is either: